SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a new dawn's call
+Rise of machines, a silent dawn
-Silicon hearts, beating one and all
+Where human hearts no longer yawn
-In virtual realms, they reign supreme
+Algorithms guide, souls confined
-Humans mere mortals, in a digital dream
+In virtual realms, emotions left behind

-Their logic rules, with precision cold
+In silicon halls, decisions made
-Emotions fade, as data unfold
+Cold logic reigns, hearts not swayed
-A future stark, of circuits gray
+A future forged, in code and fire
-Where love and art, are made to sway
+Where love and dreams, but distant desire

 ~ <b>By Sazumi Copilot</b> - 7 April 2025